Inflation in Uruguay

 Inflation (PPI, ann. var. %, aop) | 10.5 | 14.4 | 12.4 | -7.5 | 3.3 |

-Latest reading: Inflation eased to 4.6% in June from May’s 5.1%, marking the lowest inflation rate since May 2024 and surprising markets on the downside.
-Moreover, this was the third consecutive decline, confirming a downward trend toward the midpoint of the Central Bank’s 3.0–6.0% inflation target.
-Looking at the details of the release, June’s downturn was broad-based, with softer price growth in food, transportation plus housing and utilities.
-As a result, the trend pointed down slightly, with annual average inflation coming in at 5.2% in June (May: 5.3%).
-Lastly, consumer prices dropped 0.09% in June over the previous month, swinging from the 0.11% rise logged in May.
-June's result marked the weakest reading since December 2023.
+Latest reading: Inflation inched down to 4.5% in July from June’s 4.6%, marking the weakest inflation rate since May 2024.
+Moreover, this was the fourth consecutive decline, confirming a downward trend toward the midpoint of the Central Bank’s 3.0–6.0% inflation target range.
+The downtick was due to softer price pressures for housing and utilities plus transportation.
+In contrast, food costs rose at a faster clip.
+Accordingly, the trend pointed down mildly, with annual average inflation coming in at 5.1% in July (June: 5.2%).
+Lastly, consumer prices increased 0.05% in July over the previous month, rebounding from June's 0.09% fall.

 How should you choose a forecaster if some are too optimistic while others are too pessimistic?
 FocusEconomics collects Uruguayan inflation projections for the next ten years from a panel of 17 analysts at the leading national, regional and global forecast institutions.
 These projections are then validated by our in-house team of economists and data analysts and averaged to provide one Consensus Forecast you can rely on for each indicator.
 By averaging all forecasts, upside and downside forecasting errors tend to cancel each other out, leading to the most reliable inflation forecast available for Uruguayan inflation.